emard/wifi_jtag/README.md

     shutdown

 Currently it is just proof-of-concept which does boundary scan.
-At least it seems that gpio works and wiring is ok.
+At least it seems that LUA gpio works and wiring is ok.

+Here's OpenOCD log of ESP8266 running nodemcu LUA code with remote_bitbang protocol.

     Warn : Adapter driver 'remote_bitbang' did not declare which transports it allows; assuming legacy JTAG-only Info : only one transport option; autoselect 'jtag'